Our Members Uphold the Highest Standards of Governance Practice

 - The maximum number of exam attempts or the maximum number of years to complete the program, as outlined in the Candidate Guidance Policy, has not been reached.

-Deferral and Resit fees will be set annually and posted on the Chartered Governance Institute of Canada’s website.
+Resit fees will be set annually and posted on the Chartered Governance Institute of Canada’s website.

 The Policy: